mpilquist/blog/content/post/stackless-function-composition.md

 }
 ```

 `VectorF1` seems perfect.
 It has stack safe `compose` and `andThen`.
 Unfortunately, it is terribly slow.
 Most composed functions are going to be made up of a small number of compositions -- 2, 3, or 4 functions.
 It's uncommon to compose 1,000,000 functions. `Vector` has effectively constant time cons and snoc, but there are large constant factors.
-For example, a single element vector will allocate an 32-element array internally.
+For example, a single element vector will allocate a 32-element array internally.
 These constant factors end up dominating the performance results, so this solution won't work.

 Fortunately, FS2 has a data structure that performs better -- [`fs2.util.Catenable`](https://oss.sonatype.org/service/local/repositories/releases/archive/co/fs2/fs2-core_2.12/0.9.4/fs2-core_2.12-0.9.4-javadoc.jar/!/fs2/util/Catenable.html).
 It has O(1) cons, snoc, and concat, amortized O(1) uncons, O(n) traversal, and negligible constant factors for small collections.